johnsusek/haproxy-dconv/README.md

 that would allow for an easier spreading of various output files (.pdf, .html, .epub, etc).

+# This fork

+This fork converts the list of keywords into a JSON array.

 # Documentation

 ## Python version and requirements